SOTC: Northern Hemisphere Snow

 Snow cover is an important climate change variable because of its influence on energy and moisture budgets.
 Snow cover accounts for the large differences between summer and winter land surface albedo, both annually and inter-annually.
 Snow may reflect as much as 80 to 90 percent of the incoming solar energy, whereas a snow-free surface such as soil or vegetation may reflect only 10 to 20 percent.
 A warming trend results in decreased snow cover.
 With the resulting decrease in reflected energy, absorption of solar radiation increases, adding heat to the system, thereby causing even more snow to melt.
-This is the classic positive temperature-albedo feedback mechanism, which is a key component in climate models.
+This is the classic temperature-albedo feedback mechanism; it is a "positive feedback" because it reinforces itself.
 Surface temperature is highly dependent on the presence or absence of snow cover, and temperature trends have been linked to changes in snow cover (Groisman et al. 1994, Brown and Robinson 2011, Peng et al. 2013).

 In addition to the albedo effect, snow cover represents a significant heat sink during the melt period of the seasonal cycle due to a relatively high latent heat of fusion.
-As a result, the seasonal snow cover provides a major source of thermal inertia within the total climate system, as it takes in and releases large amounts of energy with little or no fluctuation in temperature as snow crystals melt into water.
+As a result, the seasonal snow cover provides a major source of thermal inertia within the total climate system, as it consumes large amounts of energy with little or no fluctuation in temperature as snow crystals melt into water.

 During the past four decades, satellite remote sensing has provided valuable information on hemispheric-scale snow extent.
 Since 1966, the National Oceanic and Atmospheric Administration (NOAA) has produced weekly snow extent maps for Northern Hemisphere land surfaces using visible-band satellite imagery (Robinson and Frei 2000).
 Because snow has such a high albedo compared to other surfaces on Earth, snow-covered areas appear much brighter in satellite imagery than most other surface types.